 23. Flying Over Canada experience (from USD 22.0)

 Whether it is dipping into deep valleys or flying from the top of a mountain in Canada.
 Experience the unique scenic visions of the country with FlyOver Canada.
 But wait while your imagination flies away!
 All this you will be experiencing with marvelous special effects, including wind, mist, and scents, combined with the ride’s motion and state-of-art technology at FlyOver Canada.

 Vancouver FlyOver Canada Simulated Flight Ride Admission

 Experience Vancouver today

-Vancouver has everything to offer for everyone.
-Natural parks, mountains, oceans, nightlife and food, whatever you wish to do or experience, Vancouver will truly satisfy and give you memorable moments to cherish forever!
+This bustling west coast seaport in British Columbia has everything to offer for everyone.
+Natural parks, mountains, oceans, nightlife, food, and scenic rides, whatever you wish to do or experience, Vancouver will truly satisfy you and give you memorable moments to cherish forever!

 Get Trip101 in your inbox